Anastasia Slutskaya

-Anastasia Slutskaya (Анастасія Слуцкая), also known as Princess Slutskaya, is a 2003 historical drama film by Belarusfilm Production Company.
+Anastasia Slutskaya (Анастасія Слуцкая), also known as Princess Slutskaya, is a 2003 Belarusian historical drama film by Belarusfilm Production Company.

 Plot

 The action takes place in the early 16th century.
 The Tatars attacked the prosperous Belarusian lands located at the intersection of trade routes, which were part of the Grand Duchy of Lithuania.
 The Crimean Tatar cavalry raided all Belarusian cities without exception.
 The aggressors stormed fortresses, robbed and enslaved the locals leaving behind only ashes.

 However, the Tatars have to face the army squad and brave residents of Slutsk, who have not been defeated yet.
 The defenders are led by Princess Anastasia Slutskaya after the death of her husband, Prince Semen Olelkovich (1505).